-Is 500 Mbps Internet Fast?
+Is 500 Mbps Internet Fast for Multiple Task?

 According to the FCC broadband speed definition, speeds above 100 Mbps are classified as high-speed broadband, making 500 Mbps well above the minimum threshold for modern home internet.